 But is this going to work now?

-How to go digital?
+How to use digital technologies to go online

 There are a lot of answers to this question and a lot of steps to take to achieve the goal of digital transformation.
-You can start small, or you can think about a design, development and marketing budget and launch a fresh new CPG campaign online.
+You can start small, or you can think about a design, business processes, development and marketing budget and launch a fresh new CPG campaign online.

 In any case, you have two things to start with:

-If these channels work together, they will help you get more targeted brand interactions.
+When these channels work together, they will help you get more targeted brand interactions.
 This way, you will be able to track user behavior and create a better user experience.

 Of course, you might face a few challenges on your way.
 For example, it might be hard to determine the exact customer identity.
 A single person can have a Twitter account, a LinkedIn account, a Facebook account, Instagram, Snapchat, etc. It can get hard to keep track of all these digital identities.